contrast-zone/t-rewriter.js/exp-flow.md

 ### 2.2. semantics

 [Semantics](https://en.wikipedia.org/wiki/Semantics) is the study of meaning, reference, or truth.
 In our understanding, semantics is tightly bound to an interpretation of syntactically correct expression.
 To know what an expression means, it is enough to know how to translate the expression to a form that is already understood by a target environment.
-Semantics of *Intermezzo* deals with such translations at metalevel.
+Semantics of *Expression flow* deals with such translations at metalevel.

-The current section covers *Intermezzo* specific implementation of rule structuring and appearance of terms over which the rules operate.
-We will overview *Intermezzo* inference process in detail on a few simple but representative examples that may be extrapolated to describe a variety of different systems.
+The current section covers *Expression flow* specific implementation of rule structuring and appearance of terms over which the rules operate.
+We will overview *Expression flow* inference process in detail on a few simple but representative examples that may be extrapolated to describe a variety of different systems.

 #### 2.2.1. elementary rules

-There are two kinds of rules in *Intermezzo*: elementary and composite rules.
+There are two kinds of rules in *Expression flow*: elementary and composite rules.
 Elementary rules are consisted only of incoming and outgoing terms, and are written as follows:

     (ELEMENTARY (INPUT <...incoming term...>) (OUTPUT <...outgoing term...>))

-Typical "hello world" example in *Intermezzo* would look like this:
+Typical "hello world" example in *Expression flow* would look like this:

     (ELEMENTARY (INPUT <>) (OUTPUT <hello world>))